RichardJECooke/richardjecooke.github.io/source/_posts/configuring-a-machine-with-powershell-a-quick-guide-for-beginners.md

 - Line 6 shows single line comments.
 - Line 7 shows an interpreter directive - the script won't run unless PowerShell is the right version.
 - Lines 9 and 16 define a region that you can minimise in the ISE to keep your script uncluttered.
 - Line 11 defines a variable.
 Variables start with $.
 The @ symbol means the following lines are all one command (otherwise PowerShell thinks one line is one command; there are no semicolon endings).
 This line also defines an array.
-It casts two anonymous dictionaries of three strings to a \[pscustomerobject\].
+It casts two anonymous dictionaries of three strings to a pscustomerobject.
 - Line 18 shows that DOS commands are included in PowerShell, and clears the screen.
 - Line 19 allows you to write to the screen and the next few lines show you a foreach loop.